rocas777/DateL/README.md

 # DateL

-Simple class with some CRUD functions to use in projects where Time manipulations are made
+Simple class with CRUD functions and formated output, changeable in runtime, with exception handling;
-Implemented on top of the c tm struct.
+Handles both date and hours,minute;

 ## Functions

+### Output Function
+ There are three possible outputs(specific date formats(order) and separators can be changed,see **Configuration Functions** section), considering the date class is initialized with the date of 05 of July of 2020, 17 hours and 12 minutes, the possible outputs are:
+ * 05-07-2020 17:12
+ * 05-07-2020
+ * 17:12

 ### Configuration Functions
 Output Functions use one of three formats: